26 April 2005

 After transferring in Hong Kong, they arrived at Nanjing Airport at around 4 p.m. the same afternoon, and were met by Director of the Taiwan Affairs Office Chen Yunlin (陳雲林), along with several Jiangsu provincial party leaders, as well as dozens of Taiwanese business association presidents from within the province.

-During this trip, Lien Chan also went to Beijing to meet with Hu Jintao (胡錦濤), the General Secretary of the CPC.
+During this trip, Lien Chan also went to Beijing to meet with Hu Jintao (胡錦濤), the then General Secretary of the CPC.
 The two sides first held talks at the Great Hall of the People, followed by a banquet hosted by Hu Jintao at Yingtai in Zhongnanhai.

 28 April 2003